zerovisual/coursera-getdata-033-course-project/Readme.md

 1. Download the source archive and unzip it into your working folder https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-2. Place '''run_analysis.R''' file in your working folder.
+2. Place run_analysis.R file in your working folder.

-3. Open '''run_analysis.R''' file in RStudio and step through it.
+3. Open run_analysis.R file in RStudio and step through it.
 You will see it creating variables and functions in the right hand window.

     Note:  This file requires the packages reshape2 and data.table so if you see an error